 Use different modules flexibly

-The FORCAM FORCE EDGE solution is flexible and can be adapted to any production environment.
+The FORCE EDGE CONNECT solution is flexible and can be adapted to any production environment.
 Architecturally, the solution is divided into layers (levels).
 These are oriented according to the business use.

 This enables high scalability of the individual components.
 For example, several edge nodes can be hosted to divide the machines logically but also performance-oriented.